noktigula/trelloplugin/tutorial.md

 - Basic Power-Up Architecture and Setup
 - Authing with a third-party service.
 (We'll setup a fake endpoint in our Node server for this.)

+*Scenario:*
+You and your team use Trello to manage developer workflow.
+You want to Power-Up Trello and use it to run scrum.
+You want each card to have a estimation score and you But your product team has decided to start using a fancy tool.

 ## Using A Third-Party Service
 https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/